JonoBaker1998/JonoBaker1998/README.md

 - 👋 Hi, I’m Jonathan Baker.
-I am a Masters Student studying a joint programme in Quantitative Finance at the University of Zurich and ETH Zurich.
+I am a Masters Student in Quantitative Finance.
 I am interested in developing solutions to problems faced in the financial markets using machine learning techniques.
 I'm currently coding in Python and MatLab, and I am working on projects regarding Deep Hedging of options.